 external-secrets Wasn't Syncing from Azure Key Vault

 We use external-secrets-operator to sync secrets from Azure Key Vault into Kubernetes.
-It usually works fine - you update a secret in Key Vault, and it shows up in Kubernetes automatically.
+It usually works fine.
+You update a secret in Key Vault, and it shows up in Kubernetes automatically.

 The setup